 Doctor of Nursing Practice (DNP)

-We are currently accepting applications for the JANUARY 2014 cohort!
+We are currently accepting applications for the Fall 2014 Cohort!

 - Official Academic Transcripts from all colleges and universities attended

-- Applicant must have completed Master of Science in Nursing degree - G.P.A. of 3.0 or greater on a 4.0 scale
+- Applicant must have completed Master of Science in Nursing degree - cumulative G.P.A. of 3.0 or greater

 - Copy of Resume or Curriculum Vitae